Should You Diversify Your Farm Income?

 Achieving the grand vision for your farm is a journey that requires careful planning and strategic thinking.
-It’s not just about the day-to-day operations; it’s about envisioning where you want your farm to be in the long term and taking actionable steps to get there.
+It’s not just about the day-to-day operations – it’s about envisioning where you want your farm in the long term and taking actionable steps to get there.

 While the idea of creating a 10-year vision might seem overwhelming at first, breaking it down into smaller, manageable steps can make the process much more attainable.